tomas-fryza/vhdl-course/lab4-adder/README.md

 5. Compile the project (ie. transform the high-level VHDL code into a binary configuration file) and download the generated bitstream `YOUR-PROJECT-FOLDER/display.runs/impl_1/top_level.bit` into the FPGA chip.

-6. Test the functionality of the adder by toggling the switches and observing the display and LEDs.
+6. Test the functionality of the adder by toggling the switches and observing display and LEDs.

 7. Use **Flow** > **Open Elaborated design** and see the schematic after RTL analysis.